Visualizing Impedance Control in Augmented Reality for Teleoperation: Design and User Evaluation: CONCLUSION FUTURE WORK

 This work investigated how augmented reality can improve transparency in VR-based teleoperation with impedance control.
 We introduced an AR visualization that exposes the otherwise hidden impedance target pose and its positional offset, enabling users to more directly interpret the relationship between their inputs, robot motion, and resulting interaction forces.
 Our controlled user study ($n=17$) demonstrated that the visualization significantly improves performance in force-critical lifting tasks, reducing completion time by 24\%, while not affecting sliding tasks.
 Subjective measures reveal that the increase in speed is not paired with a statistically significant change in perceived workload or usability.
 Qualitative feedback suggests this arises because the visualization supports force regulation, helps align end-effector orientation, and prevents target overshoot.

 These results open several directions for future research.
-First, investigating how the visualization performs across different hardware and control configurations could provide further insight, e.g., benefits may be even greater in less responsive systems without velocity tracking.
+First, investigating how the visualization performs across different robotic platforms and task domains could provide further insight into its generality.
+While this work focuses on one particular setup with lifting and sliding tasks, the underlying principle can extend to other manipulators and tasks.
 Second, future work could explore alternative designs that vary in size, translucency, or form to reduce visual occlusion.
 Third, a dedicated study on learning effects could examine whether the visualization builds intuition that persists after AR is removed.
 Finally, complementing completion time with further objective measures such as force profiles, motion trajectories, or drop rates could provide deeper insight into how the visualization influences teleoperation performance.

 Overall, our findings indicate that making the impedance target visible through AR is a viable approach to improve human-robot interaction in contact-rich teleoperation without requiring additional haptic hardware.